-Not supported.
+Shown by the detail parameter.
+For an ADAPT disk group, this specifies the stripe width to use.

+- 8+2: Each stripe contains 8 data chunks and 2 parity chunks.
+Including spare capacity equivalent to the 2 largest disks, the minimum disk-group size is 12 disks.
+This is the default. - 16+2: Each stripe contains 16 data chunks and 2 parity chunks.
+Including spare capacity equivalent to the 2 largest disks, the minimum disk-group size is 20 disks.
+This option has less overhead, but also less redundancy, than the 8+2 option.

 Target Spare Capacity

+Shown by the detail parameter.

-- <size>: The target spare capacity in GiB.
-If the value is 0, the absolute minimum spare space will be used. - default: The target spare capacity will be the sum of the two largest disks in the disk group, which is sufficient to fully recover fault tolerance after loss of any two disks in the group. - For a non-MSA-DP+ disk group, N/A.
+<size>: The target spare capacity in GiB.
+If the value is 0, the absolute minimum spare space w be used.</size>

+default: The target spare capacity will be the sum of the two largest disks in the disk group, which is sufficient to fully recover fault tolerance after loss of any two disks in the group.
+For a non-ADAPT disk group, N/A.

 Actual Spare Capacity

-- For an MSA-DP+ disk group, the actual spare capacity in GiB. - For a non-MSA-DP+ disk group, N/A.

-Critical Disk Capacity

 Shown by the detail parameter.

+For an ADAPT disk group, the actual spare capacity in GiB.
+For a non-ADAPT disk group, N/A. Critical Disk Capacity

-For an MSA-DP+ disk group, the amount of storage space that is not currently protected against disk loss, in GiB.
-(Normally all data is protected against loss of two disks.)
+Shown by the detail parameter.
+For an ADAPT disk group, the amount of storage space that is no currently protected against disk loss, in GiB.
+(Normally all data is protected against loss of two disks.

 Degraded Disk Capacity

 Shown by the detail parameter.
-For an MSA-DP+ disk group, the amount of storage space that is protected against loss of a single disk only, in GiB.
+For an ADAPT disk group, the amount of storage space that is protected against loss of a single disk only, in GiB.
 (Normally all data is protected against loss of two disks.)

 Linear Volume Partition Boundary

 Shown by the detail parameter.
-Not applicable.
+The block size by which volumes are aligned in a linear ADAPT dis group.
+Disk group space is allocated in multiples of this size to such volumes.

 Metadata Size

 Shown by the detail parameter.
 The amount of metadata the disk group is currently using.

+Health • OK • Degraded • Fault • N/A • Unknown Reason

 If Health is not OK, this field shows the reason for the health state.

+Health Reason

 Shown by the detail parameter.
 See Reason.

+Action

 If Health is not OK, this field shows recommended actions to take to resolve the health issue.

+Health Recommendation

 Shown by the detail parameter.
 See Action.

-Show information about all disk groups.
+Examples Show information about all disk groups.

 show disk-groups

+Show information about disk group dg0002.

+show disk-groups dg0002

+Show additional information about disk group dg0002.

+show disk-groups dg0002 detail

+Basetypes disk-groups

+status

+show disk-parameters